jpaldi91/fc3.0-01docker/README.md

 69336ad20db2a75b6a97a6fe778a7a9773322187bcc7d8b528a94b9e53d6ed6c
 ```

-After that, we can recreate the `ubuntu1` and `ubuntu2` bash containers, this time setting it to the `my_network` just we created just now.
+After that, we can recreate the `ubuntu1` and `ubuntu2` bash containers, this time setting it to the `my_network` we created just now.
 After that, we'll attach the terminal to `ubuntu1` and ping ubuntu2, this time using it's name instead of the IP address.

 ```bash
 $ docker run -dit --name ubuntu1 --network my_network bash